Chapter 6 : Strong Tea

 "Tomorrow," she whispered.

 "I see…" I was slightly shell shocked, but of course, now that Jane had pointed it out, it seemed very likely that Remus Lupin was a werewolf.
 Despite the fact that he was quiet and kind in nature, he had been getting sick on fairly regular intervals since our first year at school.
-I'd been very good friends with the guys since about second year, and now their references to Lupin's 'furry little problem' made sense, but I didn't want to believe it.
+I'd been very good friends with the guys since about second year, and now their references to Lupin's 'furry little problem' made sense.
 "I… I think I need to go find Lily…"

-"Don't you have to get to Divination soon?"
+"Don't you have to get to Divination soon, anyway?"

 "Oh, right," the fact that I still had classes at this particular moment seemed foreign.